zined/ruempler.eu/source/_drafts/continuous-infrastructure-delivery-pipeline-aws-codepipeline-codebuild-terraform.md

 ### Serverless delivery pipelines

-First of all, we should use a Continuous Delivery Pipeline: Every change in the source code triggers a run of the pipeline consisting of several steps, e.g. running tests and finally applying / deploying the changes.
+First of all, we should use a Continuous Delivery Pipeline: Every change in the source code triggers a run of the pipeline consisting of several steps, e.g. running tests and finally applying/deploying the changes.
 AWS offers a service called [CodePipeline](https://aws.amazon.com/documentation/codepipeline/) to create and run these pipelines.
 It's a fully managed service, no servers or containers to manage (a.k.a "serverless").

 ### Executing Terraform

 Remember, we want to create a safe environment to execute Terraform, which is consistent and which can be audited (so NOT your workstation!!).

 To execute Terraform, we are going to use AWS [CodeBuild](https://aws.amazon.com/codebuild/), which can be called as an action within a CodePipeline.
-The CodePipeline will inherently take care of the Terraform state file locking as it does not allow a single actions to run multiple times concurrently.
+The CodePipeline will inherently take care of the Terraform state file locking as it does not allow a single action to run multiple times concurrently.
 Like CodePipeline, CodeBuild itself is fully managed.
 And it follows a pay-by-use model (you pay for each minute of build resources consumed).

 CodeBuild is instructed by a YAML configuration, similar to e.g. TravisCI ([I explored some more details in an earlier post](/2016/12/19/aws-codebuild-the-missing-link-for-deployment-pipelines-in-aws/)).
 Here is how a Terraform execution could look like: